abehlok2/Navigator/README.md

 Configure the following environment variables before running the signal server in production:

 - `JWT_SECRET` – strong secret used to sign authentication tokens.
-The server refuses to start without it.
+If omitted, a default development secret is used and a warning is logged; **do not rely on this in production**.
 - `SESSION_TIMEOUT_MS` – optional timeout in milliseconds after which inactive participants are removed (defaults to 1800000).

 Use HTTPS and a secure reverse proxy in deployment to protect credentials and tokens.